 The title follows the RH and is left-justified in bold font with important words capitalized as in the RH.
 The title identifies manuscript content and may not include abbreviations or acronyms.
-Titles should not exceed 10 words unless doing so forces awkward construction.
-Do not use scientific names in the title except for organisms that do not have, or are easily confused by, common names.
+Titles should not exceed 15 words unless doing so forces awkward construction.
+Do not use scientific names in the title except for organisms that have easy to confuse common names, or lack them altogether.